sovrynn/ecdo/README.md

 	- Mandatory reading: Ethical Skeptic's original thesis (`LITERATURE-MEDIA/0-ethical-skeptic`)
 	- In-depth ECDO thesis breakdown (WIP): `FULL-THEORY-BREAKDOWN`
 2. What is the evidence for the ECDO?
-	- All manner of ECDO evidence: `ADHOC-EVIDENCE`
+	- All manner of ECDO evidence: `EVIDENCE`
-	- Location-specific evidence: `LOCATION-MAPPING`
+	- Location-specific evidence: `LOCATION-ANALYSIS`
 3. How do we know it could be happening soon?
-	- Timeframe predictions: `MONITORING-PRESENT-ROTATION/date-and-triggers`
+	- Timeframe predictions: `FORECASTING/date-and-triggers`

 # Contribution Guide

 ## Key: Where do I put my info?

-Almost anything that could be used to justify an ECDO event belongs in `ADHOC-EVIDENCE`.
+If you're not sure where to put things, it probably belongs in `EVIDENCE`.
+Almost anything that could potentially be used to justify an ECDO event belongs there first and other places second.
-- `LOCATION-MAPPING` is only for location-specific analysis (but there will be overlap).
+- `FOUNDATION-THEORY` is for prerequisite knowledge, speculative scientific theories, and explanation of the ECDO thesis.
-- `MONITORING-PRESENT-ROTATION` is only for speculative analysis on the near future.
+- `LOCATION-ANALYSIS` is only for location-specific analysis.
+This is the one place where it's fine or even recommended to have significant overlap with `EVIDENCE` to have comprehensive analysis.
+But the evidence should first go into `EVIDENCE`.

 The key here is to make judicious use of backlinks.
 There is bound to be overlap.
 The solution is to put info in the proper folder, and use backlinks to reference it in other locations.
-My preferred method for backlinks is to just mention the folder path (ex: `ADHOC-EVIDENCE/physical-evidence`) but you could also use a web URL link within the repo.
+My preferred method for backlinks is to just mention the folder path (ex: `EVIDENCE/physical-evidence`) but you could also use a web URL link within the repo.

 Put notable literature and media (ex: books, research papers) related to ECDO in `LITERATURE-MEDIA`, and then backlink them in your analysis.